Get the latest in kids’ media, tech, and news right to your inbox

 Determine whether your kid is really ready.
 What's the right age to take kids to their first movie?
 Well, it depends on your kid.
 Lots of kids see their first movie around the age of 3 or 4, but some parents wait until kids are a bit older, especially if they're sensitive to loud noises or scared of the dark.

 Choose the right movie.
 Obviously, you want something kid-friendly -– usually, animation fits the bill.
 But also look for movies that are slower-paced or shorter than the average blockbuster.
-These kinds of movies aren't always playing in the mall theater, but keep your eye out for special screenings at art house theaters, special theaters like Alamo Drafthouse, churches, or schools where they show classic kids' movies on the big screen.
+These kinds of movies aren't always playing in the mall theater, but keep your eye out for special screenings at art house theaters, churches, or schools where they show classic kids' movies on the big screen.
 Here's a list of great first movies to watch at home or at a special screening.

 Skip the ads and trailers.
 Lots of theaters show a slew of commercials before the feature.
 Kids younger than about 8 aren't able to distinguish advertising from content.
 Also, movie trailers are often louder and faster-paced than the movie itself, which can be a scary introduction to the theater.